MidhuCherian/Accounting-Software/README.md

 # Accounting-Software
-front end part of the webpage that shows the invoices as list view, detail view, editing of invoices, pagination and allows searching of invoices.
+front end part of the webpage that shows the invoices as list view, detail view, editing of invoices, pagination and allows searching for invoices.
 # CBA Accounting ClientApp

 ## Editor configuration